-The Bhopal Medical Appeal has published an archive of 73 of my photos (one above) from the time I was working there in 1986.
+The Bhopal Medical Appeal (BMA) has published an archive of 73 of my photos (here) from the time I was working there in 1986.
 They are published for the first time and are part of the commemoration of the disaster at Bhopal in December 1984.
 I am very pleased to have been able to contribute to the BMA campaign in this way.
 They remain a very moving portrayal of an issue that still hasn’t gone away.

 I have worked with Prof Florence Boos of the University of Iowa to add around 70 photographs I took in Faroe and Iceland in 2013 to the on-line edition of William Morris’s Icelandic Journals.
 You can view them here.
 These were augmented by a further trip to Iceland in 2017.

 I have no formal photographic training, though I did do a post grad degree in Film Studies at PCL in the late 1970s.
 I am a member of the Royal Photographic Society and the Oxford Photographer’s Group.